-We have some clues about when the season 2 of The Witcher will premiere, so the question now becomes: What’s next for Geralt, Yennefer, and Ciri?
+We have some clues about when season 2 of The Witcher will premiere, as well as the first photo from the season, so the question now becomes: What’s next for Geralt, Yennefer, and Ciri?
 Here’s everything we know about the second season of The Witcher so far.

 New cast members